A HIM service tree contains a taxonomy of microservice declarations.

 The tree structure is used to create a sets of microservices.

-for larger sets where a set of Service Groups would then form a Service,
+Such as set is named Service, or Service Group for larger sets where a set of Service Groups would then form a Service,

 see the figure below, or the example service tree.

-*Figure x.
+*Figure 1.
 HIM service tree structure

 A microservice is in HIM defined by a procedure signature as shown below: